Why it matters

 Nutrien is committed to an overall reduction of our environmental footprint by creating and implementing stewardship systems across our sites, operations and communities.

-Managing waste from our operations in a way that minimizes the impact on the surrounding environment minimizes costs and reduces regulatory and reputational risks.
+Managing waste from our operations in a way that minimizes the impact on the surrounding environment reduces costs along with regulatory and reputational risk.
 We are committed to an overall reduction of our environmental impact by creating and implementing stewardship systems across our operations and communities.

-In 2020, we implemented a Global Waste Minimization Standard to communicate non-mining waste management requirements for all Nutrien business units and locations.
-Each site must conduct a biennial non-mining waste review and use it to develop a site-specific waste minimization strategy, considering reduction, reuse and recycling of materials.
-Although our sites have two years to conduct their initial review, over two thirds of our North American sites have already completed the process.
+Our Global Waste Minimization Standard communicates non-mining waste management requirements for all Nutrien business units and locations.
+Each site must conduct a biennial non-mining waste review and use it to develop a site-specific waste minimization strategy, considering, in order of preference, reduction, reuse and recycling of materials.

 Since mining activities can generate large volumes of byproducts and waste, we pay special attention to the management of our potash and phosphate operations.
 Our tailings piles are in compliance with applicable laws, regulations and environmental standards.

 Plastic is an ideal material for packaging our crop protection and seed products because it is inert (it doesn’t react with our products), lightweight and cost effective.
+Recycling plastic waste is a focus for our Retail business, and we commit to setting a target in 2022.
 We understand the growing global concern with single-use plastics and are exploring ways to either reduce plastic packaging or increase its reuse and recycling.

 The reclamation process is important to our mining operations.
-Nutrien has a legal obligation to reclaim land used for operations and return it to a beneficial use.
 We work with environmental authorities to verify that land is properly restored post-mining, using local and native plant varieties.
 This can often result in more biodiversity after completing the reclamation process than prior to beginning operations.

-- At our White Springs phosphate mine, we strive to reclaim more land than we mine on an annual basis.
-In 2020, we reclaimed approximately 700 acres.
+- At our White Springs, FL Phosphate mine, we strive to reclaim more land than we mine on an annual basis.

 Nutrien facilities in Alberta are currently working with Alberta Environment and Parks (AEP) on upcoming operating approval renewals.
 As part of our ongoing commitment to engage our community, we welcome any questions or feedback from community members.